-The UC Library's new location is a revitalized heritage space on the south side of the UC building which was the original home of the UC Library in the 19th century.
-To get to the UC Library while the south entrances of University College are blocked due to construction, please see below.
+The UC Library is located in a revitalized heritage space on the south side of the UC building which was the original home of the UC Library in the 19th century.

 The UC Library may currently be used by: